nowster/iplodcast/README.md

 * pyaml
 * rfeed

-All but rfeed can be installed from PyPy.
+All but rfeed can be installed from PyPi.
 The copy there is out of date but has a higher version number.
 Install the correct version using:

 ```
 env/bin/pip install https://github.com/svpino/rfeed/archive/refs/heads/master.zip